Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

-\subsubsection{Filtering Out Invalid Brick Positions}
+\paragraph{Filtering out Invalid Brick Positions.}

-As shown in~\Figref{fig:assembly_step}, to predict the validity of the next brick positions, a brick-sized convolution filter is applied to $\mathbf{B}_t$: $\mathbf{V}_t = \mathbf{B}_t \ast \mathbf{K}$.
+As shown in~\Figref{fig:assembly_step}, to predict the validity of the next brick positions, a one-initialized brick-sized convolution filter is applied to $\mathbf{B}_t$:

 The filter $\mathbf{K}$ is identical to the filter used in computing the score for the next brick positions.
-After applying the convolution filter across $\mathbf{B}_t$, all possible brick positions are determined if the value of the position of interest is zero, which means that no overlap exists within the brick positions.
-As visually presented in~\Figref{fig:pivot}, the validity of each position in terms of overlap and the number of attachable positions with respect to the brick of interest are readily determined by applying a convolution filter of the corresponding brick type.
+After applying the convolution filter across $\mathbf{B}_t$, all attachable brick positions are determined if the value of the position of interest is zero, which means that no overlap exists within the brick positions.
+As visualized in~\Figref{fig:pivot}, the validity of each position in terms of overlap and the number of attachable positions with respect to the brick of interest are readily determined by applying the convolution filter of the corresponding brick type.